 Bats have a unique way of using sound to their advantage.
 Although most people believe bats have poor eyesight, many larger bat species can see better than humans.
-Bats use echolocation to navigate their surroundings, find prey animals and communicate with other bats.
+Bats use echolocation to navigate their surroundings, find prey animals, and communicate with other bats.

-Echolocation is when an animal emits sound and listens for the returning echo to judge the distance between obstacles and locate any potential prey.
+Echolocation is when an animal emits sound and listens for the returning echo to judge the distance between obstacles and locate potential prey.

 Bats also produce clicking sounds with their tongues to communicate with one another.
-If there is potential danger or one bat is warning another to stay away, the variation of the clicks will change to suit the situation.
+If there is a potential danger or one bat is warning another to stay away, the variation of the clicks will change to suit the situation.

 The most surprising use of noise when threatened comes from frogs.
 Most frog species can produce an ear-splitting scream when startled by a predator or other perceived threat.

 The frog’s scream sounds very similar to that of a screaming child.
 The purpose of producing this noise is to scare or confuse the predator long enough for the frog to make their escape.

 Many predators will ignore animals that produce loud noises, giving away their position to other predators who may try to steal the kill.

 Unfortunately, animals rely pretty heavily on sound to communicate, and noise pollution from human activity has an adverse effect.
 Studies have shown that many bird species have changed the timings of their regular calls to avoid rush hour traffic.
 Other species sing louder to be heard above the noise of cars, trains, and aircraft.

 Red deer and moose both rely on vocalization during the breeding season, and noise pollution can severely impact their reproduction success.
 This could come from aircraft, heavy machinery, or everyday traffic noise.